-- Purchase a heater that is safety certified.
-This means it has been tested by a recognized safety-certification organization.
+- Purchase a heater that is safety certified, meaning it has been tested by a Nationally Recognized Testing Laboratory.
 Look for a safety certification mark on the packaging or the heater.

-- Don’t leave your heater unattended and always unplug it when it isn’t being used.
+- Never leave a heater unattended when it is being used and always unplug heaters when they are not being used.

-- Placing anything on top of the cord, including furniture, could damage the cord.
+- Avoid placing anything on top of the cord, including furniture, as it could damage the cord.
 String cords out on top of area rugs and carpeting.
-Never use a heater with a damaged cord.

-- Combustible materials, including furniture, pillows, bedding, papers clothes and curtains, should be kept at least three feet away from the front of the heater and away from the sides and rear of the heater.
-Don’t block the heater’s air intake or outlet.
+- Keep combustible materials, including furniture, pillows, bedding, papers, clothes and curtains, at least three feet away from the front, sides and rear of the heater.

 - Keep flammable materials, such as gas and paint, away from the heater.

-- Don’t use heaters in wet or damp areas unless they’re designed for bathrooms or outdoor use.
-Heaters not designed for this may be damaged by moisture.
+- Do not use heaters in wet or damp areas unless they are designed for bathrooms or outdoor use.
+Moisture may damage heaters not designed for this.

 - Periodically check the plug and outlet for a secure fit.
 The outlet may need to be replaced if the plug does not fit snugly or if the plug becomes very hot.
 Consult with a qualified electrician to replace the outlet.

-- Don’t plug any other electrical device into the same outlet or the circuit as the heater.
+- Don’t plug any other electrical device into the same outlet as the heater.
 It could result in overheating.

-- Keep children away from heaters and do not place one in a child’s room without supervision.
+- Keep children away from heaters and do not place one unattended in a child’s room.

-- Heaters should be put on a flat, level surface.
-Only use a heater on table tops when specified by the manufacturer.
-Do not place the heater on furniture.
-It could fall, resulting in damaged or dislodged parts.
+- Place heaters on a flat, level surface.
+Only use heaters on table tops when specified by the manufacturer.
+Do not place your heater on furniture.
+It could fall, dis¬lodging or breaking parts in the heater.